Skip to main content

 • Changing your contacts' status to unsubscribe will prevent them from receiving your Email Campaigns.
 The customer can trigger transactional emails despite their subscription status.

-• If you chose to delete the customer from Omnisend, all information related to the email campaign activity and the data we've synced from your store would be removed.
+• If you delete the customer from Omnisend, all information related to the email campaign activity and the data we've synced from your store would be removed.
 If you change the status to unsubscribed, Omnisend will keep the information we have collected.

 • By reducing the number of subscribed contacts, you may also reduce the price of your Omnisend subscription.